jvde-github/AIS-catcher/README.md

 ```

 ### Additional compilation options
-The command line allows for additional compilation optiopns via setting CFLAGS, e.g.:
+The make process allows for additional compilation options to be set at the command line via defining CFLAGS, e.g.:
 ```
 make CFLAGS='-DLIBRTLSDR_LEGACY' rtl-only
 ```
-Please note that these options make the executables possibly system specific but some options are:
+These options might make the program not transferable between systems but in some instances could resolve some particular issues.
+Some useful flags are:

  | Description | CFLAGS | Impact |
  | :--- | :--- | :--- |